barry-waldbaum-rl/reat-vm-setup/README.md

 ```bash
 sudo su - trainee
 ```
-8. Edit trainee's .bashrc file to uncomment the line '#force_color_prompt' so trainee user's prompt is green and distinguishable from the VNC default user (yellow) and Redis Labs node users (red or white).
+8. Edit trainee's .bashrc file to uncomment the line '#force_color_prompt' so trainee user's prompt is green and distinguishable from VNC user (yellow) and RL node admins (red or white).

 9. Create the Docker subnet and add the DNS bind server to it.